-Page 142, step 20: The Paste On All Artboards command is not the only way to achieve this, but it is the easiest.
+Page 142: There are several reasons why all of the business cards are on separate artboards.
+First, each artboard (business card) can have a bleed built in, second, the artboards can easily be resized.
+Page 142, step 10: The Paste On All Artboards command is not the only way to achieve this, but it is the easiest.
 Another way to achieve this is to apply the Transform Each command in multiple steps.

-- 1 How can you reset the ruler origin for an artboard? - 2 If you enter coordinates into the Transform panel and the object moves to an unexpected position, what are two things to check? - 3 What is the reference point locator used for? - 4 Name three ways to scale an object.
+- 1 How can you reset the ruler origin for an artboard? - 2 If you enter coordinates into the Transform panel and the object moves to an unexpected position, what are two things to check? - 3 What is the reference point locator used for?

+4 Name three ways to scale an object.